Skip to content

 Big Basin Redwoods State Park spans more than 22,500 acres of high chaparral slopes, waterfalls, canyons, and marshes in the Santa Cruz Mountains, and is home to the largest stand of old-growth redwoods south of San Francisco.
 In 1902 it became California’s first State Park.

 At the turn of the century, in response to frantic redwood logging, a group of concerned citizens met at Slippery Rock, along the banks of Sempervirens Creek to form the Sempervirens Club.
-The Club raised money to advocate for the State of California to purchase the park’s original 3,800 acres in 1900, and a movement was born.
+The Club raised money to advocate for the State of California to purchase the Big Basin’s original 3,800 acres in 1900, and a movement was born.

 In August and September 2020, the CZU Lightening Fire Complex burned more than 86,000 acres in the Santa Cruz mountains.
 This is one of the many parks that has been affected.
 In July of 2022, Big Basin Redwoods State Park reopened to the public.
-Although the majority of Big Basin Redwoods State Park is currently closed due to damage caused by the CZU Lightning Complex Fires until further notice, a portion of the Rancho del Oso area is open and portions of Big Basin, including the Redwood Loop Trail, are now open for reservations to visit.
+Although the majority of Big Basin Redwoods State Park is currently closed due to damage caused by the CZU Lightning Complex Fires until further notice, a portion of the Rancho del Oso area is open and portions of Big Basin, including the Redwood Loop Trail, are now open for visitors.
 You can read more about how we're Reimagining Big Basin here.

-After the CZU Fire
+The CZU Fire

 Big Basin is the Heart of the Region’s Parks